A-S-A-D-ULLAH/Predict-age-gender-and-ethnicity-from-image-using-Deep-Learning/README.md

 Gender: gender of the individual <br/>
 Ethnicity: ethnicity of the individual <br/>
 Img_name: name of the image to be linked with the image in either train, val or test folders <br/>

+You can download the materials, containing the following files and folder.
+The purpose of each file and folder is mentioned below: data/images/train: Contains the images to be used when training the model <br/>
+data/images/val: Contains the images to be used for validating the model <br/>
+data/images/test: Contains the images to be used as the test data to identify how well your model has generalized <br/>
+code.ipynb: This is the code file <br/>
+model: The folder contain model weights <br/>
+logs: The folder contain tensorboard logs <br/>